prisma/prisma/docs/prisma-schema-file.md

 ## Naming

 The default name for the schema file is `schema.prisma`.
-When your schema file is named like this, the Prisma 2 CLI will detect it automatically in the directory where you invoke the CLI command.
+When your schema file is named like this, the Prisma Framework CLI will detect it automatically in the directory where you invoke the CLI command.

 If the schema file is named differently, you can provide an explicit option to the command to point the CLI to the location of the schema file.